 Originally made for lip-synching to your favorite songs, TikTok has exploded in all different directions.
 The feed is filled with fifteen-second vertical videos across genres — from dancing to gymnastics to short-form comedy— their one uniting factor is some kind of audio (either a song or voiceover).
 It has its own audio library, with a diverse catalog including popular songs and silly voiceovers (a la the emoji challenge), as well as Snapchat-esque filters.
 Users can garner likes and comments similar to Instagram, and, of course, like any other social media platform, TikTok has its very own influencers, called “Musers.”

-The app is also somewhat controversial: This week, the Government of India asked Google and Apple remove the app from their respective app stores.
+The app is also somewhat controversial: The Government of India asked Google and Apple remove the app from their respective app stores.
 The Madras High Court originally asked for the ban months ago stating that the app was “inappropriate for children” and “encouraged pornography.”
 The Ministry of Electronics and Information Technology (Meity) has put a ban on downloading the app in India, though existing users have yet to lose access.
 Whether or not a complete ban will go into full effect is still up in the air, this isn't the first time TikTok has been in the news for being a bad influence on children.
-Last July, Indonesia banned the app.
+Back in July 2018, Indonesia banned the app.

 Who Are TikTok Girls?